MiguelRocha2001/SEC-HDSLedger-G04/Report.md

 The comunication is mostly done between nodes, and the only time the clients are contacted is to infom that it's own value was decided/appended to the blockchain.
 Also, tthe comunication is done the same way as in the Blockchain Service.

 The consensus algorithm implemented is the IBFT protocol, which aims to decide a value, having in mind possible bizantine nodes.
 The normal case operation (pre-prepare, prepare and commit phases) was already implemented previously, by another group.
-Yet, they are extended to allow the node to simulate byzantine behaviours.
-TALK ABOUT THIS EXTENSIONS
+Yet, they are extended to allow the node to simulate byzantine behaviours. <TALK ABOUT THIS EXTENSIONS>

 Besides the normal case implementation, the View-Change was also implemented, allowing for progression/liveness whenever a node is not correct.
 The implementation follows the algorithm described in the IBFT paper, and thus, the details of it's implementation are not relevant here.

-### Link layer
+### Comununication
+To support comunication between processes, (Client <-> Node) and (Node <-> Node), the Link (Link.java) layer was used, since it was already provided and mostly implemented.
+This service uses UDP, to closely simulate a Fair Loss link.

+Some abstractions/layers were already implemented, such as the use of ACKs to enforce realiable delivery, and the detection of duplicated messaged, using message IDs.
+Therefore, to implement a perfect authenticated Link, the authentication using digital signatures was implemented <WHY IS THIS NEEDED>?
+MACs could also be used to ensure integrity, but they dont provide non repudiation.
+Yet, as a future task, we need to access if we really need non repudiuation and just garantee of integrity.

+In practice, the original message is signed and the signature is appended to the end of the message, to be sent with it.
+In the receiver, the signature is extracted and verified against the original message.
+The signature size is always the same, and thus, it is easy to make the separation on the receiver side.